๐ฒ North Carolina Eviction Notice Laws

 FCRA consent & adverse action

 This guide provides general information about North Carolina eviction laws under N.C.
 General Statutes Chapter 42 and is not legal advice.
 NC landlord-tenant law may be amended by the legislature.
-Local ordinances in some jurisdictions may impose additional requirements.
 This guide reflects requirements as of .
 Always consult with a qualified North Carolina attorney before proceeding with an eviction.